ADGEfficiency/dsr-rl/PITCHME.md

 How stationary are the environment state transition and reward functions?
 How stochastic is my policy?

 Design of reward signal vs. exploration required

-Algorithm does care about the time step
+- algorithm does care about the time step
 - too small = rewards are delayed = credit assignment harder
 - too large = coarser control

 ---
 ### Data Quality

+Remember our two assumptions in iid - independent sampling & identical distribution.
+RL breaks both in multiple ways:

+**Independent sampling**
-All the samples collected on a given episode are correlated (along the state trajectory)
+- all the samples collected on a given episode are correlated (along the state trajectory)

-This *breaks the iid assumption of independent sampling*

-Environment can be non-stationary
+- our agent will likely be following a policy that is biased

+**Identically distributed**
-Learning changes the data we see
+- learning changes the data distribution
-Exploration changes the data we see
+- exploration changes the data distribution

-All of these *break the identically distributed assumption* of iid
+- environment can be non-stationary

 ---
 ## Reinforcement learning will always break supervised learning assumptions about data quality

 ---
 ###  Credit assignment

-Which actions give us which reward
+The reward we see now might not be because of the action we just took

 Reward signal is often

-*delayed* benefit of action only seen much later
+- *delayed* benefit/penalty of action only seen much later

-*sparse* experience with reward = 0
+- *sparse* experience with reward = 0

 Sometimes we can design a more dense reward signal for a given environment